THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 a.
 Commander's Intent

-Purpose: Develop the situation with REAPER forces across AO FLUNKER to enable the company commander to make informed decisions for follow-on operations.
+Purpose: Establish contact with REAPER forces across AO FLUNKER and develop the situation so the company commander can make informed decisions for follow-on operations.

-Key Tasks: (1) Each squad locates REAPER forces in its assigned zone and reports their strength and disposition.
-(2) Fix or destroy REAPER forces upon contact.
-(3) Squads maintain freedom to maneuver independently throughout the engagement.
+Key Tasks: (1) Each squad establishes contact with REAPER forces in its assigned zone and reports their strength, location, and activity.
+(2) On contact, develop the situation — fix, destroy, or report — based on the SL's assessment within commander's intent.
+(3) Squads maintain freedom to maneuver independently throughout the engagement and reach LOA Jacksonville St.

-End State: REAPER forces located and assessed in all three zones, squad objectives secured, friendly forces maintaining tactical advantage and prepared for follow-on operations.
+End State: REAPER forces located and assessed in all three zones, squads at or short of LOA with contact developed, friendly forces maintaining tactical advantage and prepared for follow-on operations.

 b.
 Concept of Operations